Charles Horace Mayo: Personal life

-Charles Mayo's wife was Edith Graham, of Rochester, MN, whom he married in 1893.
-He belonged to the Episcopal church, and was a Freemason and member of Rochester Lodge #21 of the Grand Lodge of Minnesota, AF&AM, a Knight Templar, Scottish Rite Mason and Shriner, a Kiwanis, and was active in numerous other professional, civic and social clubs.
+Charles Mayo's wife was Edith Graham, of Rochester, Minnesota, whom he married in 1893.
+He belonged to the Episcopal Church, the Freemasons, Rochester Lodge #21 of the Grand Lodge of Minnesota, AF&AM, the Knights Templar, the Scottish Rite Masons, the Shriners, Kiwanis, and was active in numerous other professional, civic and social clubs.

 Mayo retired in 1930 and died of pneumonia in 1939 in Chicago, Illinois.
 His two sons Charles William Mayo and Joseph Graham Mayo both worked at the clinic.
 Joseph Graham Mayo was killed in November 1936 in an accident when a train hit his car killing him and his hunting dog, Floosie.
 Mayo and his dog were buried in the same casket.
 A grandson, Charles Horace Mayo II, served a residency at the clinic.

 Recognition

 Mayo received numerous distinctions both during and after his life: